Moral development: Weighing Intentions

 As mentioned before, Kohlberg believed that moral development was an ongoing thing and that through experiences it develops and adapts.
-Moreover, in children's moral thinking there comes a time where morality and moral decisions are made based on consequences, that is to say that they start weighing intentions in order to decide and learn whether something is morally okay or not.
+Moreover, in children's moral thinking there comes a time when morality and moral decisions are made based on consequences, that is to say that they start weighing intentions in order to decide and learn whether something is morally okay or not.

 An example of this can be seen in identifying the intentions of specific behaviors.
 We as a society also operate in that way because the same outcome or behavior can be considered acceptable had the intentions for it been good versus another time where the intentions were bad and in that case it would be unacceptable.
 In a situation where a child is trying to help their parent clean and misplaces something accidentally, it is easily forgiven and is considered morally acceptable because his/her intentions were good.
 However, if the child purposely hid the object so their parent would not find it, it is morally unacceptable because the intentions were bad.
 Ultimately, it is the same situation and same outcome but the intentions are different.
 At the age of 10–11 years children realize this concept and start justifying their actions and behaviors by weighing their intentions.